mdekauwe/CABLE_benchmarking/README.md

 ## Create a run directory.
 1. **Choose a run directory.**
 You can run the benchmark from any directory you want.
 The code will create sub-directories as needed.
 Please ensure you have enough space to store the CABLE outputs in your directory, at least temporary until you upload them to [modelevaluation.org](https://modelevaluation.org/).
+You will need about 70GB.

-1. **Create a config file in this directory.** The default name is `config.yaml` but any name can be specified at run time.
+1. **Create a config file in this directory.**
+   The default name is `config.yaml` but any name can be specified at run time.
 This file follows the YAML format.
 You can find an example configuration file [here](https://github.com/CABLE-LSM/bench_example.git)

 ## Run the benchmarking
 Once you have a configuration file, you need to load the modules for Python: